 Swedish actor Dolph Lundgren has seemingly starred in every action movie on the planet.
 It’s his niche and his life.
-Being a badass action star was always his calling, so being typecast into that role didn’t seem to faze Lundgren.
+Being a huge action star was always his calling, so being typecast into that role didn’t seem to faze Lundgren.
 You know what else doesn’t faze him?
 Getting hit in the face.
 That’s because Lundgren is a 3rd dan black belt in Kyokushin karate.

 In 1980 and 1981, Lundgren won the European championships, and in 1982, he won the Australian championship.
 Simply put, the man’s hands are like lethal weapons.
 In 2007, at the youthful age of 47, Lundgren stepped into the boxing ring and fought former UFC fighter Oleg Taktarov.
 Lundgren lost via unanimous decision, but, to be fair, he was eight years older than his opponent.